LawrenceMMStewart/M3C1-Networks-and-Random-Walks/README.md

 # Contents

 * **rw2d(Nt,M,a,b)** - Perform a 2D Random Walk with Left and Right Biases a,b.
-Nt=Number of steps, M = number of simultations
+Nt=Number of steps, M = number of simultations.
+Returns E(X),E(Y),E(X^2),E(Y^2),E(XY)
 * **rwnet1(H,Hf,a,display=False)** - Build a network using a random walk of right bias a.
 H is starting drop height.
 Hf is termination height.
+Returns node co-ordinates X,Y and max height of network at each iteration
 * **rwnet2(L,H,Hf,a,display=False)** -Build a network using a random walk of right bias a.
 L is the distance of placed walls from origin.
 H is starting drop height.
 Hf is termination height.
+Returns node co-ordinates X,Y and max height of network at each iteration
 * **analyse(H,Hf)** - Produce analysis of rate of increase of varied bias and wall length random walk graphs.
 * **network(X,Y,dstar,display=False,degree=False)** - Create a network from co-ordinates X,Y of all nodes that link to another node within distance dstar.
 Display for a plot of the network.
 Degree for a degree distribution analysis.